 Other works by L. Frank Baum provide examples of:

 - Author Appeal: Magic (he had a strong interest in Theosophy), strong and sensible female characters in positions of power (his wife and mother in law were suffragettes and proto-feminists).

 - Cloud Cuckoo Land: A lot of his fictional countries, but especially Mo in The Magical Monarch of Mo.
 For point of reference, this is a place where the treatment for sore throat is to remove a person's neck, turn it inside out, put it out to cure, turn it right-side-in again, and put the person's neck back.
 You can also get out of a deep pit by pushing the side so hard it flips the pit upside-down so you're at the top, not the bottom.

-- Nightmare Fuel Station Attendant: He wrote the Oz books part because he thought traditional Fairy Tales were too scary (and definitely had a point there), but when your first book has a character who was enchanted to hack himself to pieces with an axe, becoming a Steampunk Cyborg, the second book has a protagonist forced to live her life as the wrong gender, and the third book has a vain princess and her hall of interchangable, severed heads (yes, severed from previous owners; she plans to do the same to Dorothy), then you kinda missed the point about not loading your work with Nightmare Fuel.
+- Nightmare Fuel Station Attendant: He wrote the Oz books partly because he thought traditional Fairy Tales were too scary (and definitely had a point there)note .
+But when your first book has a character who was enchanted to hack himself to pieces with an axe, becoming a Steampunk Cyborg; the second book has a protagonist forced to live her life as the wrong gender; and the third book has a vain princess and her hall of interchangeable severed heads (yes, severed from previous owners, with plans to do the same to Dorothy), then you kinda missed the point about not loading your work with Nightmare Fuel.

 - Public Domain Character: Santa Claus.

 - Santa Claus: The Life and Adventures of Santa Claus is a partial Trope Codifier for some of our modern Santa mythos.

 - Wacky Wayside Tribe: The Oz books in particular are loaded with them.